 Earlier, I mentioned that external factors such as changing regulatory policies and market volatility could be considered threats in a standard SWOT analysis.
 However, despite their importance, challenges like this are often highly nuanced and driven by dozens or hundreds of individual factors.
 This can place them beyond the scope or intent of a typical SWOT analysis.
 This is why many companies also conduct PEST analyses.

 This type of analysis is not what an exterminator does upon arriving at a roach-infested tenement.
-Rather, a PEST analysis functions very similarly to a SWOT analysis, only they’re concerned with four external factors: Political, Economic, Sociocultural, and Technological factors, to be precise.
+Rather, a PEST analysis functions very similarly to a SWOT analysis, only they’re concerned with four external factors:

 One of the main reasons it’s worth looking at PEST analyses is because many of the factors that could end up in a PEST matrix could also be relevant to the Opportunities and Threats in our SWOT analysis.
 The kind of political and economic turmoil we’ve seen in the United States during the past year, for example, could very well pose legitimate and serious threats to many businesses (as well as some opportunities), but these kinds of obstacles tend to be much more complicated than the opportunities and threats you’d see in most SWOT analyses, given their broader scale and often-complex underlying factors.